AIBE Alternative Dispute Redressal 2025: Important FAQs, Prep Tips, Syllabus, Important books

 View allCollections

-Among the 19 subjects prescribed in the AIBE syllabus, Alternative Dispute Redressal (ADR) is both practical and scoring.
-With courts facing case backlogs and delays, ADR has become the preferred method of dispute resolution in India, making it a crucial topic for all future advocates.
+Among the 19 subjects of the AIBE syllabus, Alternative Dispute Redressal is both practical and scoring.
+With courts facing case backlogs and delays, it has become preferred for dispute resolution in India.

 • AIBE 2025: Topic-wise AIBE 20 Alternate Dispute Redressal (ADR) Syllabus

-• How prepare for AIBE 20 Alternate Dispute Redressal (ADR)?
+• How to prepare for AIBE 20 Alternate Dispute Redressal (ADR)?

 • Best Books for AIBE 20 Alternate Dispute Redressal (ADR)

-• Important Topics to Revise One Week Before AIBE
+• Topics to Revise One Week Before AIBE

 AIBE 2025: Topic-wise AIBE 20 Alternate Dispute Redressal (ADR) Syllabus